A crypto pump and dump, or a “rug pull,” is a scam in which a fraudster uses misleading information to inflate the price of a (new) cryptocurrency.

 Think about your investment strategy and stick to it

 A great part of investing or trading consists of deciding on your strategy and sticking to it.
 This way you can ensure that you only invest in crypto projects or assets that you know about.
+If you’re investing in private cryptocurrencies, avoid looking for quick gains in others.

 If you’re tech-savvy and have a higher financial tolerance, you might consider investing in altcoins.
 However, this requires extensive research, and finding detailed information on altcoins isn’t always easy.